 - You must obtain a Study Permit.

 In some cases you will also need a Temporary Resident Visa (Entry Visa) or an Electronic Travel Authorization (eTA).
-To find out whether or not you require a Temporary Resident Visa (Entry Visa, Study Permit or both) or an eTA, please contact the nearest Canadian Embassy, High Commission or Consulate or visit www.nait.ca/help.
+To find out if you require a Temporary Resident Visa (Entry Visa, Study Permit or both) or an eTA, please contact the nearest Canadian Embassy, High Commission or Consulate or connect with us for additional support.

 *Note that this does not apply to Canadian citizens or Permanent Residents.